Women in Business Conference

-In addition to networking, the conference will feature a pair of panels (on the topics of breaking stereotypes and overcoming adversity) as well as an in-depth conversation with Ann Francke OBE, CEO of Chartered Management Institute.
+In addition to networking, the conference featured pair of panels, on the topics of breaking stereotypes and overcoming adversity, as well as a conversation about equity in the workplace.

-Over the course of the ensuing discussions, you’ll be able to hear from influential female business leaders, executives and entrepreneurs, hailing from all over the country, about their unique experiences.
-We hope that you will join us!
+Over the course of the ensuing discussions, attendees heard from influential female business leaders, executives and entrepreneurs, hailing from all over the country, about their unique experiences.

 Amelia is the Head of Business Strategy at Enviro Electronics and has led the business to win numerous awards.